Sholem Schwarzbard: Russian Revolution (1917–1919)

 He was demobilized in August 1917 and in September, traveled with his wife to the Russian Republic, established after the February Revolution.
 On the French boat Melbourne, he was arrested for communist agitation and was handed over to Russian authorities in Arkhangelsk.
 He later traveled to Petrograd, where he joined and served in the politically mixed Red Guards (1917–1920).
 Schwarzbard commanded a unit of 90 sabers in the brigade of Grigory Kotovsky.
+He participated in the Bolshevik resistance against the Romanian military intervention in Bessarabia, as well as in the Bender Uprising.
+He then served in a Cheka battalion in Ukraine.

-During the occupation and in the chaos that ensued after the Germans left, Schwarzbard lay low, survived a serious bout with typhus and worked securing facilities and supplies for the newly forming Soviet school system.
+During the occupation and in the chaos that ensued after the Germans left, Schwarzbard lay low, survived a serious bout of typhus and worked securing facilities and supplies for the newly forming Soviet school system.
 He had himself tried to establish independent anarchist schools, but was willing to work with the Bolsheviks as they increasingly centralized the school system.
 Hearing news of countless pogroms, Schwarzbard tried to volunteer as a Red Guard soldier.
 After many delays, he was finally accepted into an "International Brigade" in June 1919 and began his second revolutionary campaign.
 The next two months were perhaps the worst of his life.
 His unit suffered defeat from the combined forces of Petliura and Denikin, who were uneasy allies at the time.
-Schwarzbard was in Kyiv when both the Ukrainian and White Armies entered the city, his unit having been wiped out and disbanded.
+Schwarzbard was in Kiev when both the Ukrainian and White Armies entered the city, his unit having been wiped out and disbanded.
 It was in this period, July–August 1919 that Schwarzbard witnessed first-hand the ruins and human devastation left by pogrom violence—images that would haunt him for the rest of his life.
-He again managed to ride the rails back to Odessa, where he was betrayed by a fellow anarchist to the White forces in control of the city.
-Before they could catch him, he found out that as a French war veteran, he could catch a ship back to France.
-In late December 1919 he boarded the Nicholas I and sailed over Istanbul, Beirut and Port Said back to Marseilles.
+He again managed to take a train back to Odessa, where he was betrayed by a fellow anarchist to the White forces in control of the city.
+Before they could catch him, he learned that as a former French soldier, he was entitled to a passage to France.
+In late December 1919 he boarded the Nicholas I and sailed to Marseille via Istanbul, Beirut and Port Said.
 He was back in Paris by 21 January 1920.

 In the turmoil that transpired in the period of the Russian Civil War, fourteen members of his family perished in antisemitic pogroms, including his most beloved uncle, who was killed in Ananiv.
 The names of all fourteen were listed for his trial in 1926 and can be found in the YIVO Schwarzbard Archive.